-Why you need to go to Vietnam in 2019 beginning with the fact that I’m hosting a delicious Vietnam Cuisine and Culture Tour in July-August and there are brilliant flights deals with Vietnam Airlines right now.
+Why you need to go to Vietnam this year beginning with the fact that I’m hosting a delicious Vietnam Cuisine and Culture Tour in July-August and there are brilliant flights deals with Vietnam Airlines right now.
 Then there are the new boutique hotels and restaurants, some of Asia’s best street food, and fantastic shopping.

-Vietnam is always a good idea but there are lots of new reasons why you need to go to Vietnam in 2019, as well as some old ones, so I thought it time I shared some of them with you: brilliant flight deals, beautiful new hotels, brave new restaurants, and the extension of the Vietnam e-visas to even more nationalities.
+Vietnam is always a good idea but there are lots of new reasons why you need to go to Vietnam this year, as well as some old ones, so I thought it time I shared some of them with you: brilliant flight deals, beautiful new hotels, brave new restaurants, and the extension of the Vietnam e-visas to even more nationalities.

-One of the best reasons why you need to go to Vietnam in 2019 is the prices of the flights.
-I spotted some cheap flights to Vietnam (and Cambodia) from Australia, the UK and Canada this morning and I wanted to share those with you, as the offers end soon for Australians (28 February 2019) and soon-ish for our British and Canadian friends (31 March 2019).
+One of the best reasons why you need to go to Vietnam is the prices of the flights.
+I spotted some cheap flights to Vietnam (and Cambodia) from Australia, the UK and Canada this morning and I wanted to share those with you, as the offers end soon for Australians and soon-ish for our British and Canadian friends.

-Why You Need to Go to Vietnam in 2019 – Cheap Flights and Fab New Hotels and Restaurants
+Why You Need to Go to Vietnam – Cheap Flights and Fab New Hotels and Restaurants

 Vietnam Airlines Has Some Bargain Flights on Offer